 Kuzhi Paniyaram is a healthy and delicious snack.
 You can opt for sweet or savoury Kuzhi Paniyarams when ordering.

 These soft and spongy Kuzhi Paniyaram will definitely make you crave for more.

 Murukku Sandwich: Snack on!

 Ever imagined a sandwich without bread?
-Well, here it is!
+Well, here it is – one of Chennai famous snacks!
 A crunchy munchy snack to relish and savour, till you eat every bit of it.
 A layer of vegetables with cheese and spicy chutney is sandwiched tight which surprises your taste buds.
 It is a messy snack for sure, so remember to take your tissues and handkerchief.

 You can find this amazing sandwich in any chat shop, but the best ones are at Mint Street and Sowcarpet.

 Some other dishes to taste from these areas are the famous Anmol Kesar Lassi, hot jilabis, kachoris, and many more.